 Private law disputes, including product liability cases, are tried by civil courts and by one to three judges, and thus not by a jury, depending on the amount involved in the dispute.
-As a rule, justices of the peace are competent to try claims valued up to EUR20,000; one-member firstinstance courts, claims between EUR20,000 and EUR250,000; and three-member first-instance courts, claims exceeding EUR250,000 (Articles 14 and 18 of the GCCP).
-Following the unification of the first instance judicial level within an overall restructuring of courts' territorial and subject matter competence by Law 5108/2024, the justices of the peace will be either abolished or absorbed by the existing first-instance courts as from 16 September 2024 (or from 16 September 2026 for the judicial areas of Athens, Piraeus and Poros).
+As a rule, one-member first-instance courts are competent to try claims valued up to EUR250,000; and three-member first-instance courts, claims exceeding EUR250,000 (Articles 14 and 18 of the GCCP).
+Following the unification of the first instance judicial level within an overall restructuring of courts' territorial and subject matter competence by Law 5108/2024, as in force, the ex-justices of the peace (previously competent to try claims up to EUR20,000) have been or will be either abolished or absorbed by the firstinstance courts as from (i) 16 September 2024 or (ii) 16 September 2026 especially regarding the judicial areas of Athens, Piraeus and Poros.

-In particular, representative actions are subject to the exclusive competence of the three-member first instance courts (Article 10I, paragraph 1 of Law 2251; see also 2.16 Existence of Class
+In particular, representative actions are subject to the exclusive competence of the three-member first instance courts (Article 10I, paragraph 1 of Law 2251; see also 2.16 Existence of Class Actions, Representative Proceedings or Co-Ordinated Proceedings in Product Liability Claims).